 Operational mistakes can break security policies and are a major concern for both service providers and enterprises.
 Most operational mistakes cannot be completely avoided; however, it is possible to reduce the risk of a mistake.
-The ability to detect a mistake and trace it back to its source could also deter insiders from making malicious misconfigurations or to help quickly detect operator mistakes.
+The ability to detect a mistake and trace it back to its source could also deter insiders from making malicious misconfigurations or help to quickly detect operator mistakes.

 Industry compliance regulations require certain operational security measures.
 Network operators should check which regulation applies and verify that the required measures are in place.

-It is often possible to provide additional security measures that are not fully dependant on operational mistakes.
+It is often possible to provide additional security measures that are not fully dependent on operational mistakes.
 However, before implementing additional security measures a formal risk analysis should be performed to balance the cost of the additional measures with the cost of the risk incurred due to operational weaknesses.

 Michael Behringer (firstname.lastname@example.org)